andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 dcm2bids Installation
 *********************

 Dcm2bids is a package that takes the output from dcm2niix and organizes/renames files to meet the BIDS specification.
-To install, type the following on the command line:
+To install, type the following on the command line, line by line:

 ::

+  pip uninstall dcm2bids --user
   pip install dcm2bids --user

 This should automatically add dcm2bids to your $PATH